Ace-c/Linux-Troubleshooting/Fix pop sound in linux.md

 # Fixing Irritating Pop Sound in Linux

-* Change the value of this config, from 1 to 0
+* Change the value from 1 to 0, to this config file :
 ```
 sudo nano /sys/module/snd_hda_intel/parameters/power_save
 ```

-* Change the value " Y to N " to this config
+* Also, Change the value " Y to N " to this one too
 ```
 sudo nano /sys/module/snd_hda_intel/parameters/power_save_controller
 ```